EthanMorrell/ethanmorrell.github.io/projects/vexScout.md

   - Software Development
   - Mobile Applications
   - UI Design
-summary: "A responsive web application for travel planning that my team developed in ICS 415."
+summary: "A mobile application developed for the 2020 Campbell Hawaii Hack-a-thon."
 ---

 ## About the Project